Accident Claim Barristers

 Professional bodies across the nations of the UK supervise barristers and the register they hold can assist in choosing a the correct personal injury lawyer for your particular accident claim.

 The Bar Council is the organisation that represents and registers barristers practising law in England and Wales.
 You can search for a barrister using the find a barrister facility.

 The Faculty Of Advocates is the organisation representing independent lawyers who can act as advocates in the courts of Scotland.

-The Bar Library is the institution representing lawyers in Northern Ireland who are qualified to act as advocates in the Northern Irish courts.
+The Bar Of Northern Ireland is the institution representing lawyers in Northern Ireland who are qualified to act as barristers in the Northern Irish courts.